Cover

 Admission

-Students who would like to apply for this Fellowship should complete the MPP application and seek admission to the MPP program.
-Additionally, MPP Minority Fellowship and Scholarship Fund candidates submit a separate essay on their leadership and community commitment in Jacksonville, and an additional letter of recommendation discussing the individual's potential leadership role in North Florida.
+Students who would like to apply for this Fellowship should be seeking admission to the Master of Public Policy program and have completed an application.
+Additionally, all Nathaniel Glover Fellowship Fund candidates should submit a separate essay on their leadership and community commitment in Jacksonville, and an additional letter of recommendation discussing the individual's potential leadership role in North Florida.
 If awarded, recipients agree to remain and work in Jacksonville for 3 years following graduation.

 Application and Deadline

-For consideration in the 2022 fellowship awards, applications, including all supporting documents, are due in April 2022.
-Click here for more information or how to apply to the MPP degree.
+For consideration in the 2024 fellowship awards, applications, including all supporting documents, are due in April 2024.
+For more information or how to apply to the MPP program, please visit our website.

 Public Sector Merit Scholarship & Tuition Reimbursement Program